BohanXu-74/Problem-Maker/README.md

 All source files are in the `src/` folder:

 - `main.c` – main program logic
-- `encoder.c` – rotary encoder input handling
-- `display.c` – display output
+- `main.ihx` – file to upload to STC
-- `math.c` – math problem generation

 ---